 Program staff apply established intake criteria to all waiver applicants.
-Applicants meeting the waiver intake criteria, are assigned to a state nurse consultant for initial assessment completion within waiver policy and procedure time frames.
+Applicants meeting the waiver intake criteria, are assigned to a state nurse consultant or social worker for initial assessment completion within waiver policy and procedure time frames.

-Initial level of care assessments are completed and team staffed by state nurse consultants.
+Initial level of care assessments are team staffed by qualified SCDHHS employees.
 Individuals who meet waiver requirements may enroll in the waiver.
-The state nurse consultant verifies financial eligibility, level of care and participant's choice to participate in the waiver prior to enrollment.
+The state nurse consultant or social worker verifies financial eligibility, level of care and participant's choice to participate in the waiver prior to enrollment.
 Re-evaluations are completed by SCDHHS case managers and by contracted case management providers and team staffed with qualified SCDHHS employees.